The Sharp: 1996–present

-A posthumous collection, Skeletons in the Closet, of previously unreleased studio tracks was released in 1996.
+A posthumous collection of previously unreleased studio tracks, Skeletons in the Closet, was released in 1996.

-Caitlin formed a group, the Rush Effect and wrote music for ads; Collins took up a career in journalism and writing; Rooke formed a group, Earlobe.
+Catlin formed a group, the Rush Effect, and wrote music for ads; Collins took up a career in journalism and writing; Rooke formed a group, Earlobe.
 Rooke was later a studio session guitarist for Cezary Skubiszewski.

 In 2000 the Sharp performed a reunion gig in Melbourne, and in July 2010 they reunited for a series of shows playing in Melbourne and Adelaide.

+On 4th March 2024, The Sharp announced via their Facebook page that they would be reuniting without Catlin.
+Joining Charlie and Piet on double bass is The Living Ends' Scott Owen and vocalist Louie Lee Feltrin.
+They band's shows have showcased the This Is the Sharp album in its entirety.

+On 7th April 2025, The Sharp released a new, independent EP entitled '4'.
+The four-track EP features the first newly recorded material by the band since the 90s.